jlengrand/jlengrand.github.io/_posts/2015-07-09-merging-svn-repositories.markdown

       - spacemetric
       - eclipse # contains the code from main, video and public

 Well, the easiest way I found to do this was to do folder operations on the client side.
-As all repos contained code that was non redundant I was pretty sure there would be no conflict so the process was rather quick and easy :
+As all repos contained code that was non redundant I was pretty sure there would be no conflict so the process was rather quick and easy.
 On my local machine, here is what I have done :

     $ svn checkout svn+ssh://jll@svn.spacemetric.se/spacemetric/svn/spacemetric